 We have many staff employed throughout New Zealand working across our six teams:

-Our field team works with employers, and their employees, to develop and implement workplace training and development.
+These guys deliver!
+The field team works with employers and trainees to develop and implement workplace training and development.
 The ICT and data specialists provide the technical framework to keep things humming.

 Qualworx delivers safety and quality assurance services to the outdoors community and other sectors.